shivapuranik/shivapuranik.github.io/_docs/installation/providers/enterprise/faveo-helpdesk-docker.md

 Note: At this point, the helpdesk interface will not load in the browser.
 To finalize the installation, you need to remove specific entries from the database.
 </p>

-- Access your MariaDB container using the following command:
+- Access your MySQL container using the following command:

 ```
- docker exec -it YourDomain-mariadb /bin/bash
+ docker exec -it YourDomain-mysql /bin/bash
 ```
 Replace <code><b>YourDomain</b></code> by the actual domain name.